 For visitors who prefer water activities, kayaking, rafting, and canoeing are all permitted in the Colorado River.
 Although the river itself is not part of the wilderness, visitors can use it as an access point to various parts of the wilderness including both the Rattlesnake and Mee Canyons.

-Read about the Camping near Grand Junction, around Mesa County.
+Read about the camping near Palisade, Grand Junction and Fruita.

 Season: Year round